Charles Naylor: Early life and education

-Naylor was born in Philadelphia, Pennsylvania.
+Naylor was born on October 6, 1806, in Philadelphia, Pennsylvania.
 At a young age he read John Neal's poem Battle of Niagara and became inspired by Neal's life.
-Years later as a member of Congress he met Neal and told him, "If the author of that poem...could do what he has done here, under so many disadvantages, why cannot I?
-I will!...you were my inspiration, and for all that I now am, and all I hope to be hereafter, I am indebted to you."
-He studied law, was admitted to the bar in 1828 and commenced practice in Philadelphia.
+He studied law, was admitted to the bar in 1828 and began to practice law in Philadelphia.

 Career

 He held several local offices, and was an unsuccessful candidate for election in 1836 to the Twenty-fifth Congress.

 He was elected as a Whig to the Twenty-fifth Congress to fill the vacancy caused by the death of Francis Jacob Harper.
 There were allegations of fraud during the election against Charles J. Ingersoll.
 Local election officials certified Ingersoll as the winner while state officials declared Naylor the winner.
 Both candidates claimed victory and appeared in Washington D.C. to claim the seat.
 Congress declared Naylor the winner by 775 votes and he was sworn into office.
 He was reelected to the Twenty-sixth Congress.
 He declined to be a candidate for renomination in 1840.
 He resumed the practice of law.

-In 1844 Naylor was present at the Philadelphia Bible Riots of 1844.
-During the rioting in Southwark he prevented militia under the command of Gen. George Cadwalader from firing on a group of nativist protesters.
-He was arrested for his actions, but later released without trial.
+In July 1844, during the Philadelphia nativist riots in Southwark, he prevented militia under the command of Gen. George Cadwalader from firing on a group of nativist protesters.
+Naylor and several others were arrested and held within a church.
+By the morning of July 7, most of the soldiers had left, but the crowds, led by an alderman and the sheriff, returned and demanded that the remaining guard release Naylor.
+Everyone except Naylor was released.
+The crowds grew, and a cannon was brought from a nearby wharf and used to threaten the church.
+After further negotiations, Naylor was released and carried home to cheers on people's shoulders.

-During the Mexican–American War, Naylor raised a company of volunteers known as the Philadelphia Rangers and served as captain.
+During the Mexican–American War, Naylor raised a company of volunteers called the Philadelphia Rangers (also known as the "Killers and Bouncers") and served as captain.
+The company was praised by General Robert Patterson for their actions at the Battle of Cerro Gordo.

 After the war he settled in Pittsburgh, Pennsylvania, and continued the practice of law.
-He returned to Philadelphia and practiced law until his death there in 1872.
-He is interred in Laurel Hill Cemetery in Philadelphia.
+He returned to Philadelphia and practiced law.
+He died on December 24, 1872, and was interred in Laurel Hill Cemetery in Philadelphia.